HumanCellAtlas/metadata-schema/docs/jsonBrowser/core.md

 project_description | A longer description of the project which includes research goals and experimental approach. | string | yes |  | Project description |  | An abstract from a grant application or publication.

 ## Protocol core<a name='Protocol core'></a>
-_A protocol entity contains information about an intended protocol that was followed in the project._
+_Information about an intended protocol that was followed in the project._

 Location: core/protocol/protocol_core.json